coffeecat/codery/README.md

 # codery
-Just a Git-test site for now.
-First time creating a Git repo.
+Sorry people.
+This is just a boring test for now.
+It's my first time creating a Git repo.